DDM-Lab/File_Download_ECC_Challenge/walkthrough/walkthrough.md

 This challenge simulates a real-world cryptographic vulnerability involving nonce reuse in stream ciphers.
 Your goal is to recover a hidden flag by exploiting a critical cryptographic vulnerability.

+In this walkthrough you have two files:
+1. This file `walkthrough.md`
+2. The solver `solver.py`

 ## The Vulnerability: Nonce Reuse in Stream Ciphers

 In this challenge, an encryption system using AES-GCM (a stream cipher mode) commits a critical security error: **reusing the same nonce for multiple encryptions**.